 - It's Personal: Ryu does not take being deceived very well at all.
 The Liar Dopant is also offended by really bad "Radio Tower Clown" impersonators.

 - Kink Meme: The pure distillation of assorted kinks filling this story gets lampshaded at the end of one fansub.

 - Let's You and Him Fight: A barb from Liar Dopant causes Double to battle Accel.

 - Not So Different: Shotaro and Jimmy, oddly enough.

-- The Reveal: of the face behind the bowler hat and Weather memory.
+- The Reveal: Of the face behind the bowler hat and Weather memory: Dr. Isaka.

 - Something Only They Would Say: Variation.
-Thanks to Ryu as Accel having fought Liar Dopant first, Phillip learns from that the Dopant follows Wakana's radio show enough to quote from it, leading to Wakana getting involved in Phillip's big counter-con.
+Thanks to Ryu as Accel having fought Liar Dopant first, Philip learns from that the Dopant follows Wakana's radio show enough to quote from it, leading to Wakana getting involved in Philip's big counter-con.